Node Multiway Cut and Subset Feedback Vertex Set on Graphs of Bounded Mim-width: Introduction

 Our meta-algorithm does a bottom-up traversal of a given branch-decomposition of the input graph $G$, computing a vertex subset $X$ of maximum weight that induces an \emph{$S$-forest} (\ie, a graph where no cycle contains a vertex of $S$) and outputs $V(G) \setminus X$ which is necessarily a solution of SFVS.
 As usual, our dynamic programming algorithm relies on a notion of representativity between sets of partial solutions.
 For each cut $(A,\comp{A})$ induced by the decomposition, our algorithm computes a set of partial solutions $\cA \subseteq 2^{A}$ of small size that represents $2^{A}$.
 We say that a set of partial solutions $\cA\subseteq 2^{A}$ represents a set of partial solutions $\cB\subseteq 2^{A}$, if, for each $Y\subseteq \comp{A}$, we have $\best(\cA,Y)=\best(\cB,Y)$ where $\best(\cC,Y)$ is the maximum weight of a set $X\in\cC$ such that $X\cup Y$ induces an $S$-forest.
+Since the root of the decomposition is associated with the cut $(V(G),\emptyset)$, the set of partial solutions computed for this cut represents $2^{V(G)}$ and thus contains an $S$-forest of maximum weight.
 Our main tool is a subroutine that, given a set of partial solutions $\cB\subseteq 2^{A}$, outputs a subset $\cA\subseteq \cB$ of small size that represents $\cB$.

-To design this subroutine, we cannot use directly the approaches solving FVS of any earlier approaches, like \cite{BergougnouxK19esa} or \cite{JaffkeKT19algo}.
+To design this subroutine, we cannot use directly the approaches solving FVS of any earlier approaches, like \cite{BergougnouxK19esa} or \cite{JaffkeKT20}.
 This is due to the fact that $S$-forests behave quite differently than forests; for example, given an $S$-forest $F$, the graph induced by the edges between $A\cap V(F)$ and $\comp{A}\cap V(F)$ could be a biclique.
 Instead, we introduce a notion of vertex contractions and prove that, for every $X\subseteq A$ and $Y\subseteq \comp{A}$, the graph induced by $X\cup Y$ is an $S$-forest if and only if there exists a partition of $X \setminus S$ and of $Y \setminus S$, satisfying certain properties, such that contracting the blocks of these partitions into single vertices transforms the $S$-forest into a forest.